Rao-Blackwellised Reparameterisation Gradients: R2-G2 Gradient Estimator

 where $\pmb{\beta} \in \R^m$ and $\pmb{\delta} \sim \mathcal{N}(\mathbf{0}_n, \mathbf{I}_n)$.
 Under this linear model, the goal is to solve for $\pmb{\beta}^{*}$ by using covariance parameters $\mathbf{A}$ as \emph{predictors} of the noise $\pmb{\epsilon}$.
 With $\pmb{\beta}^{*}$ computed, we can then compute

 which corresponds to the expression of the mean of a conditional Gaussian distribution (see Lemma \ref{lemma:mvn_properties}).
 In other words, computing the R2-G2 estimator is inherently solving a least squares problem and applying a linear transformation.
-Intuitively, the former is the mechanism giving variance reduction (i.e. projecting the sampled noise $\pmb{\epsilon}$ to the \emph{fitted} noise $\pmb{\epsilon}^{*}$ which has minimal Euclidean norm).
+Intuitively, the former is the mechanism giving variance reduction.
+In the language of linear models, the observed noise $\pmb{\epsilon}$ is projected to the \emph{fitted} noise $\pmb{\epsilon}^{*}$ which has minimal Euclidean norm.

 \paragraph{Iterative solver} By defining functions that compute matrix-vector products with the matrix $\mathbf{A}\mathbf{A}^{\top}$, we can use the conjugate gradient algorithm to solve Equation \ref{equation:normal_equation} for $\pmb{\beta}^{*}$.
 The conjugate gradient algorithm is an iterative method that terminates in at most $\texttt{rank}(\mathbf{A})\leq m$ iterations \citep{kaasschieter1988preconditioned, nocedal1999numerical,hayami2018convergence}, and only requires storing the updated solution at each iteration.
 While the former implies that the worst-case computational costs remains at $\mathcal{O}(m^3)$, the latter implies the storage cost is reduced to $\mathcal{O}(m)$ and makes it practical to compute $\pmb{\beta}^{*}$.
-With $\pmb{\beta}^{*}$ in hand, we can compute $\pmb{\epsilon}^{*}$ and modify forward computations to use the R2-G2 gradient estimator for backpropagation, by implementing Algorithm \ref{algorithm:linear_with_r2g2_gradients} in deep learning frameworks such as PyTorch \citep{pytorch2019}.
+In our setting, the worst-case computational costs of $\mathcal{O}(m^3)$ can be reduced since the structure of $\mathbf{A}$ is known (see Appendix \ref{appendix:comparison_computational_cost}).
+With $\pmb{\beta}^{*}$ in hand, we can compute $\pmb{\epsilon}^{*}$ and modify forward computations to use the R2-G2 gradient estimator for backpropagation\footnote{In Algorithm \ref{algorithm:linear_with_r2g2_gradients}, computing $\mathbf{z}^{*}$ ensures automatic differentiation calculates Equation \ref{equation:r2g2_closed} for backpropagation, while the output $\texttt{stop\_gradient}\big(\mathbf{z} - \mathbf{z}^{*}) + \mathbf{z}^{*}$ ensures the forward computation is still performed with $\mathbf{z}$.}, by implementing Algorithm \ref{algorithm:linear_with_r2g2_gradients} in deep learning frameworks such as PyTorch \citep{pytorch2019}.